alphaturtle17/Geochat/README.md

-# Project Geochat
+# Geochat
-Passion project starting in May 2025 as a way for me to create a fun, practical application for anyone to have a fun way of smartly interacting and sharing tips as to what is out there, in whatever environment they deem fun and necessary.
+Passion project starting in May 2025 as a way for Thor Long to create a fun, practical application for anyone to have a fun way of smartly interacting and sharing tips as to what is out there, in whatever environment they deem fun and necessary.

 To be used as a "Proximity communication system" and will utilize features such as: